BONNIE ST. CLAIRE AND UNIT GLORIA

 BIG WHEEL

 Group from The Hague, begun with this lineup (1969): Peter Vink (b, temporarily from Q'65), Carel Hagemans (aka Cyril Havermans, v,h, ex-Heralds and Spatial Concept, later with Focus) Rob van der Zwan (g, ex-Haigs) Shel Schellekens (dr, to Drama).
 On the first record however, producer Hans van Hemert sings, ex-Caps.
-Later members: Peter Seilberger (p, ex-Fairy Tale, to Jupiter), Cees Hoogerheide (b,g, ex-Fairy Tale, became manager of Drama) Foort Verbrugge (v, to Mailer McKenzie Band) Aad van der Kreeft (g, ex-Blue Planet) and Peter van Dijk (b).
+Later members: Peter Seilberger (p, ex-Fairy Tale, to Jupiter), Cees Hoogerheide (b, ex-Fairy Tale, became manager of Drama) Foort Verbrugge (v, to Mailer McKenzie Band) Aad van der Kreeft (g, ex-Blue Planet) and Peter van Dijk (b).

 1969 If I stay too long/Little woman Decca AT 10387